idircarlos/prettytable/README.md

 1. **Simple API:** With just a few function calls, you can create, populate, and print tables effortlessly.

+2. **Different Data Types:** Tables can store all primitive C types, and the library will handle their display appropriately.

-2. **Dynamic Sizing:** Tables dynamically adjust column widths based on content, ensuring a clean and visually pleasing layout.
+3. **Dynamic Sizing:** Tables dynamically adjust column widths based on content, ensuring a clean and visually pleasing layout.

-3. **Customizable:** Adjust the appearance of your table by modifying formatting options such as alignment (colors soon!).
+4. **Customizable:** Adjust the appearance of your table by modifying formatting options such as alignment.

-### Next features:

- 1. **Different Data Types:** Tables can store all primitive C types, and the library will handle their display appropriately.

 ## Getting Started with prettytable